When Should I Start Speech Therapy?

-If you’re wondering when to start speech therapy for your child—or even for yourself—you’re not alone.
+If you’re wondering when to start speech therapy for your child, your loved one, or yourself, you’re not alone.
 Many parents and adults have questions about timing: How early is too early?
-When is the right time to get help?
-Will my child “grow out of it”?
+When is the right time to seek additional support?
+Is this something that could resolve on its own?
 At Resonate Therapy, our Colorado Springs speech therapists are here to help you navigate those questions with clarity and confidence.

-Every child develops at their own pace, but communication milestones can vary widely.
+Every child develops at their own pace.
 While some children begin speaking early, others may take a bit longer to find their words.
 Knowing when to seek support can make a world of difference in how smoothly communication skills develop, and how confident your child feels expressing themselves.

 Can You Start Speech Therapy Too Early?

 One of the most common questions we hear from parents is: “Can my child start speech therapy too early?”
-The answer depends on the child’s age and developmental stage.
+This can often accompany questions of “Will they catch up with their peers?” or “Is my child’s speech intelligibility on track?
+They seem harder to understand than their peers”.

 Click here to learn about speech milestones for children.

-Sound awareness and imitation – Encouraging your child to listen to and copy sounds around them.
+• Sound awareness and imitation – Encouraging your child to listen to and copy sounds around them that form words

-Play-based interaction – Building engagement, attention, and turn-taking.
+• Play-based interaction – Building engagement, attention, and play skills

-Parent coaching – Teaching families strategies to encourage communication at home.
+• Parent coaching – Teaching families strategies to encourage communication at home and beyond the therapy setting

 By introducing these skills early, your child develops comfort and familiarity with communication before words naturally start to flow.
 It’s less about “starting too soon” and more about supporting speech readiness in a fun, low-pressure way.

-On average, a child in speech therapy should begin between 18 months and three years.
+On average, a child who would benefit from speech therapy should begin between 18 months and three years.

 While every child’s journey is different, there are a few key points when families commonly begin speech therapy.
 If you’ve gotten any of these updates from a pediatrician, caregiver, or your child themself, you might consider speech therapy.

-Many toddlers make speech errors—like saying “wabbit” instead of “rabbit”—but as children reach preschool or early elementary school, these mispronunciations should naturally fade.
-If they don’t, or if your child’s speech is difficult for others to understand, it’s time for an evaluation.
-The same applies to children who stutter or struggle to speak smoothly.
-Early support can help them build confidence and reduce frustration.
+Many toddlers make speech errors—like saying “wabbit” instead of “rabbit”—but as children reach preschool or early elementary school age, these mispronunciations should naturally fade.
+If they don’t, or if your child’s speech is difficult for you/others to understand, it’s time for an evaluation.
+The same applies to children who struggle to express themselves in sentences.
+Early support can help them build skills, increase confidence and reduce frustration.

 2. After a Diagnosis

-If your child has received a diagnosis such as autism, Down syndrome, or developmental delay, speech therapy is often a recommended part of their care plan.
-Our SLPs at Resonate Therapy are trained to work with children who have a range of abilities and learning styles, creating customized programs that promote both speech and social communication.
+If your child has received a diagnosis such as Autism, Down syndrome, or developmental delay, speech therapy is often a recommended part of their care plan.
+Our SLPs at Resonate Therapy are trained to work with children with a range of diagnoses and needs, creating a person-centered treatment plan that promotes total communication.

 Speech challenges can impact more than communication—they can affect how a child feels about themselves.
 If your child avoids talking, shows embarrassment, or withdraws in social settings, it may be time for supportive speech therapy.
 Building clarity and confidence in speech often leads to greater self-esteem and social connection.

 Educators and pediatricians often spot early communication concerns during screenings or classroom activities.
+Speech and language not only impacts how a child communicates, but can also impact their academic learning.
 If a teacher or doctor suggests an evaluation, it’s a good idea to schedule one.
-Early detection allows for faster progress and prevents long-term frustration.
+Early detection allows for faster progress and mitigates long-term frustration.

 4 Benefits of Starting Speech Therapy Early